phwoolcon/phwoolcon/README.md

 Phalcon + Swoole

-The purpose of this library is to create a high performance web application, which can both run in traditional php-fpm mode and service mode.
+The purpose of this library is to create a high performance web application, which can run in traditional php-fpm mode and service mode.

 In service mode, you gain extreme speed for your application.